PAST2212/domainthreat/README.md

 - git pull
 - In case of a Merge Error: Try "git reset --hard" before "git pull"

-  ==> Make sure to make a backup of your userdata folder
+  ==> Make sure to make a backup of your userdata folder before update

 **Before the first run - How it Works:**
 1. Put your brand names or mailing domain names into this TXT file "domainthreat/data/userdata/keywords.txt" line per line for monitoring operations (without the TLD).
 Some "TUI" Names are listed per default.